ztauthstar/ztauthstar-specs/identity-actor-mode-spec/identity_actor_model_spec_01.md

 ## 1 Introduction

-This specification defines the `Identity Actor Model` as a foundational concept within the Zero Trust Auth* (`ZTAuth*`) Framework.
+This specification defines the `Identity Actor Model` as a core concept within the Zero Trust Auth* (`ZTAuth*`) Framework.
+The `ZTAuth*` Framework strictly adheres to and implements the `ZTAuth*` Architecture.

-The `ZTAuth*` Framework strictly adheres to and implements the principles of the `ZTAuth*` Architecture.
+Throughout the rest of this document, the `Identity Actor Model` may also be referred to as `Actor Model` or simply `Actor`.

-The goal of this specification is to provide the architecture and implementation details necessary for a `node` to securely act as an `Actor` on behalf of a `Principal`.
-This ensures secure and controlled operations, fully aligned with the Zero Trust principles.
+The goal of this specification is to provide both architectural and implementation details necessary for a `node` to securely act as an `Actor` on behalf of a `Principal`, ensuring secure and controlled operations fully aligned with Zero Trust principles.

-The `Identity Actor Model` is a transformative concept, offering clear guidance for implementing secure operations and inherently directing system architecture to build correct authorization models.
-These models are designed with Zero Trust Security as the foundational principle, ensuring that permissions and actions are always limited to what is strictly necessary.
+The `Identity Actor Model` is a new concept that offers clear guidelines for implementing secure, permission-based operations.
+It provides a structured approach to designing system architectures with robust authorization models, ensuring that permissions and actions are always limited to what is strictly necessary.
+This helps software developers create secure and efficient systems.

-Under this framework, the Identity Provider (IDP) can create roles associated with identities, which reference one or more `Identity Actor Models`.
-When combining `Identity Actor Models`, the system must allow flexibility to specify whether multiple actor models can be assumed simultaneously within a single session, if the actor model is exclusive to a session, or if the behavior reflects a form of intersection between models.
+The concept of permission is redefined and is now associated with `Actor Models`, not directly with policies.
+This enables a more structured and precise definition of permissions, aligning them with application code and specific use cases.

-To clarify, roles can associate multiple `Identity Actor Models` using mathematical operations such as Union, Intersection, and Difference.
-This enables precise and flexible permission assignments, ensuring that every role operates within a clearly defined, auditable, and secure authorization context.
+In this framework, Identity Providers (IDPs) associate identities with one or more `Identity Actor Models` rather than just a set of policies.
+Multiple `Actor Models` can be linked to a single permission using operations like Union, Intersection, and Difference, enabling flexible and precise authorization.

 ### 1.1 Clarification on Assumptions